seth586/guides/FreeNAS/webserver/2_nginx.md

 # rm  /usr/local/etc/nginx/nginx.conf
 # nano /usr/local/etc/nginx/nginx.conf
 ```
 Paste the following recomended configuration for a wordpress webserver.
-Change the `server_name` to the appropriate static ip for the webserver jail.
+Change the `server_name` to the appropriate static ip for the webserver jail for now.
+Remmeber to change this to your `domain.tld` address once your reverse proxy is working.
 ```
 user  www;
 worker_processes  1;